So, you think you’ve got everything packed for your magical trip to Disney World?

 Let’s dive in and make sure you’re not leaving anything essential behind!

 Disney Packing Items Not to Forget

-If you are headed to Disney World anytime from May through September, you need to bring rain ponchos.
+If you are headed to Disney World anytime from May through September, the number one thing you need to bring is rain ponchos.
 Afternoon showers are quite common and they can be torrential, at times, too.